 Henry Tawes is the sheriff in a small town in Tennessee.
-A man of strong moral fibre, he is always quick to judge others and follows the law zealously.
-Then he meets Alma, a young beautiful...
+A man of strong moral fiber, he is always quick to judge others and follows the law zealously.
+Then he meets Alma, a beautiful young...

 See full summary »

 In the poor, desolate northern provinces of the mountainous feudal Sunni kingdom of Afghanistan (before the Soviet-engineered republican revolutions), the status of the proud men and their ...
 See full summary »

 Ralph and Annabell Willart are a feuding couple who are constantly bickering over their worthless, good-for nothing son Berry-Berry.
 When Berry-Berry begins yet another meaningless love ...
 See full summary »

 Michael Marler, a successful business man in London, is about to make his way to the top.
 The death of his father brings him - after five years - back to his hometown Liverpool, where he is...
 See full summary »